tddycks/car-alarm-charm-sinatra-app/notes.md

-Users
+User
  - has many comments
  - has many user_events
  - has many events through user_events

- Comments
- - belongs to user
- - belongs to event

- Events
+ Event
  - has many comments
  - has many user_events
  - has many users through user_events

+ Comment
+ - belongs to user
+ - belongs to event

 UserEvent
 - belongs to user